Shabucky1812/DottiesDivineDoughnuts/README.md

 ![Final analytics screen](/assets/images/ddd-view-analytics3.png)

 Lastly, the user is shown the total income of this business since it's creation.
 This is a less helpful statistic but it still provides value to Dottie by reminding her how far she has come!
 The program once again then displays the service finished screen.

+### Future Implementations:
+For the scope of this project, I am very happy with how the criteria listed in the user stories has been met.
+However, this application can be further developed in a number of ways:

+1. Firstly, a login system could be introduced.
+Currently, the user has access to every service immediately without any verification of who the user is.
+Since this application directly interacts with Dottie's menu and order history, it would be ideal if only Dottie and any future employee of the business had access to it.
+You may have noticed that the flowchart created for this project during planning actually contains a login system, this is because this feature was in my original scope for the project.
+However, I ultimately decided to leave it for a future version as the existing project content became a lot larger than I anticipated and it functions fine for now without one.
+The login system would take a username and a password and allow access to the application if the credentials were valid and deny entry otherwise.
+An additional service that allows a logged-in user to edit/add/remove valid accounts could also be paired with this feature.

+2. Another expansion I would like to see in this project's future would be an updated 'view analytics' service.
+The current service functions perfectly for the small scope of this business but as it grows, the small list of analytics shown now might become somewhat obselete.
+The limits of this expansion are far beyond my comprehension at the moment as data analysis is a large environment, saturated with possibility.
+One idea I would like to implement in this area would be a statistic that reveals the correlation between the menu options, something like: 'Most customers who purchase doughnuts with jam filling also request sugar topping'.
+This would be useful as it would reveal additional purchasing trends and could be used as a suggestion for creating special offers to entice more customers.

 ## Technologies Used
 - The flowchart created during the planning of this application was created using [Lucidchart](https://www.lucidchart.com).